amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 for working with RF module in transparent operating mode, we can use the python standart module `serial`.
 If there were any important note about this library I will provide it in the [[important notes about python standart serial library]].

 I moved the vaults to github account!

+__Note about commands topic__
+I think we should have one command topic containing the serialized commands.
+This is because of two resons, as below:
+- firstly, to prevent making the ROS network very crowd and dirty.
+- secondly, if we want add more commands, in this way we don't need to add more topics and message types.
+- thridly, I think in this way the commands will be sent/served sequentially and not in parrallel and in this way we will not be confused by serving the commands in parallel which may cause in complex scenarios(may be!).
+In future, If we will need sending/creating/serving commands in parallel we would think on that and implement it in a nice way.
+For now just use this simple method(sequentially send/serve commands) and do the job.
+In future ...

+Now let's do the job ...